Next meeting • Tuesday, November 9, 2021 • 8:00 AM

 The District will work with and for the citizens of the District and cooperate with other local, regional and state agencies involved in the study and management of groundwater resources.
 The District shall take no action without full consideration of the groundwater needs of the citizens of the District.

 On December 2, 2002, the District opened its office in Wharton and the new General Manager, Neil Hudgins, began working to bring the District into operational status.
 On April 13, 2004, the board adopted rules that became effective May 15, 2004.
 The District office is currently staffed by Neil Hudgins and Jaime Bosch, and is generally open on weekdays from 8 am – 5 pm except when the staff must perform work away from the office.

-The Board of Directors holds regular monthly meetings and the public is encouraged to attend.
-These meetings are normally held on the second Tuesday of each month at 8 a.m. at either the District Office, 109 E Milam, Wharton, Texas or at the Wharton County Extension Office located at 315 E Milam, Wharton, Texas.
-The Board Meeting Notices and Agendas are posted in the window of the Wharton County Courthouse Annex in the city of Wharton and at the entrance of El Campo City Hall of the city of El Campo, Texas, at least three days prior to the Board Meeting.
-Should circumstances require a different meeting time or place; the information will be included in the notices posted in the above mentioned locations.
-Members of the public may also obtain copies of the Agenda prior to the meeting by coming by the District Office or by FAX or email if requested. (see also Meeting Agendas page)
+The Board of Directors holds regular meetings, and the public is encouraged to attend.
+These meetings are normally held on the second Tuesday of odd number months at 8 a.m. at either the District Office, 109 E Milam, Wharton, Texas or at the Wharton County Extension Office located at 315 E Milam, Wharton, Texas.
+The Board Meeting Notices and Agendas are posted in the window of the Wharton County Courthouse Annex at least three days prior to the Board Meeting.
+Should circumstances require a different meeting time or place; the information will be included in the notices posted in the above-mentioned location.
+Members of the public may also obtain copies of the Agenda prior to the meeting by coming by the District Office or by FAX or email if requested.
+(See also Meeting Agendas page)